steelthedev/steelthedev/README.md

 - ⚡ Fun fact: ...
 -->

-I am Akinwumi Iyanuoluwa Ayomiposi a full stack developer and a final year metabolite.
+I am Akinwumi Iyanuoluwa Ayomiposi a full stack developer and a Biochemist .

 I create web applications with Django and Vue on the front end .